Adambean/gitlab-ce-ldap-sync/README.md

 Specify the distinguished name containing user objects to be searched for.

-* For Microsoft Active Directory this is typically "CN=Users".
+* For Microsoft Active Directory this is typically "cn=Users".
 * For OpenLDAP and 389-DS this is typically "ou=People".

 Leaving this null will search the entire base DN.